Food Safety Training in Ottawa

 By signing up for Food Safety Training in Ottawa, a food service worker is taking the first steps into becoming a fully-fledged certified worker.
 In Ottawa, the law regulates all food facilities – meaning operators of places where food is handled and either served or sold (regardless of price or charge of the product) are required to have members of the staff trained (and some certified) in food safety and sanitation.

 Enrollment is hassle-free and quick on our website.
-The site has an a form (filled up online!) for enrollment, as well as our contact details and more information on currently available classes.
+The site has a form (filled up online!) for enrollment, as well as our contact details and more information on currently available classes.
 We encouraged prospective students to contact us via e-mail or telephone call.
 Visit us in person and our staff will be glad to help you!

 Food Safety Training in Ottawa offers a Program

 One of Ottawa First Aid’s many courses is food safety and sanitation.
-It is a single-day course, eight-hours long (roughly) with the certification exam set during a different day.
+It is a single-day course, eight-hours long (roughly), with the certification exam set during a different day.
 We offer two learning options to students – either a (1) classroom-based approach or (2) a self-study approach.
 The more expensive route is the classroom-type course, because this is the typical eight-hour course in a classroom and laboratory set-up.
 Self-study is, of course, much cheaper because students only need to buy the workbook and choose the date for the certification exam.
-However, self-study entails that the study learns the material at their own time, without the guidance of our trainers.
+However, self-study entails that the student learns the material at their own time, without the guidance of our trainers.

 Food Safety Curriculum